sjasperse/TerraformAzureVSESubscriptionDemo/docs/Presentation.md

 - Many "Providers"
   - Azure, AWS, GCP, DigitalOcean, Kubernetes...
 - Is not a "one configuration, multiple cloud" solution.
+- Azurerm provider is built on top of Azure's ARM json templates.

 ---
 ## Terraform - Why?